Vjimenez-vasquez/VicRcodes-subset_covid/README.md

-# R graphics
+# VicRCodes

-This code was designed by Victor Jimenez. vr.jimenez.vs@gmail.com
+This code was designed by Victor Jimenez Vasquez - vr.jimenez.vs@gmail.com "subset_covid" allows you to generate a subset of an original  metadata dowloaded from GISAID (https://www.gisaid.org/) based on epidemiological week and country. "subset_covid" extract a percentage of genomes above a minimum frequency threshold for every country included in your data.

+## Usage

 ```r
 #prepare the function to select#